gianni-blaising/gianni-blaising.github.io/_pages/about.md

 To ensure rigor and refine my scientific writing skills, I initiated this project by consolidating the essential mathematical tools required for high-dimensional geometry.
 This preliminary phase covers:

 * **Measure Theory**
-    Revisiting the construction of the *Lebesgue measure* and the critical role of **Fubini's theorem** in slicing arguments.
+    Revisiting the construction of the *Lebesgue measure* based on *Prof. Jean-François Le Gall's* lecture notes, and emphasizing the critical role of **Fubini's theorem** in slicing arguments.
 * **Theory of Convex Bodies**
     Formalizing definitions of convexity, compact sets, and support functions in $\mathbb{R}^n$.
 * **The Minkowski Sum**